cloudify-cosmo/docs.getcloudify.org/content/developer/custom_console/custom-widgets.md

 #### init()

 Called when the widget definition is loaded, which occurs after the system is loaded.
-Can be used to define certain elements, for example classes and objects that will be used in the widget definition.
+Can be used to define certain elements, for example classes and objects that are used in the widget definition.

 #### render(widget, data, error, toolbox)

 Called each time that the widget needs to draw itself.
-This might occur when the page is loaded, widget data is changed, context data is changed, widget data is fetched, and so on.
+This can occur when the page is loaded, widget data is changed, context data is changed, widget data is fetched, and so on.

 `render` parameters are: